enviodev/docs/blog/2024-03-27-envio-community-update-8.md

 - Upgraded PostgreSQL to v16.
 - Improved management of purging generated folders when needed running codegen.
 - Improved behaviour of sync status bar in TUI.
-- Fixed freezing issue on some environments with the Rescript Format command.
+- Fixed freezing issue on some environments with the ReScript Format command.

 ### V.0.0.36 & V.0.0.37